panjenny0/daily-ui/README.md

 # DailyUI

 Welcome!
 This is a place where I keep track of my progress for the Daily UI Design Challenge.
-You can find more about the challenge [here](https://www.dailyui.co/)
+You can find more about the challenge [here](https://www.dailyui.co/).
+Over the next 100 days, I'll design 100 different user interface elements for mobile and web.

-On the right-hand side, you can find a log of all my entries.
+Scroll down below for an overview of my design for each prompt.
+For more details on my process for each design, head over to the [Wiki](https://github.com/panjenny0/DailyUI/wiki) for this repo.

 ### My reasoning behind doing this
 As someone who has an interest in both design and development, I wanted to further my skills in UI/UX.
 I also want to keep myself accountable and try to commit to doing something for 100 days.
 We'll see where this goes!